-Scott S. Binder, Managing Director, has worked with our private finance investment group since 1991.
+Scott S. Binder, Managing Director, has worked in our private finance investment group since 1997 and was a consultant to Allied Capital from 1991 until 1997.
 Prior to joining Allied Capital, Mr. Binder formed and was President of Overland Communications Group.
 He also has worked in the specialty finance and leasing industry.